-D. Seller shall include provisions in an additional and separate provision near the beginning of its agreements with Customers explaining and implementing these restrictions in its agreements with Customers, specifying that Customer compliance will be subject to verification, indicating that the listing all potential consequences for a single incidence of noncompliance with the provision will be removal from the program and ineligibility to enroll in any affected DR program for twelve calendar months from the removal, consequences for two or more incidences of non-compliance shall be removal from the program and ineligibility to enroll in any affected DR program for three years from the removal date; and, for all non-Residential Customers, that these consequences shall apply if: (a) the customer attested to have no on-site Prohibited Resource or attested to the no use provision of Prohibited Resource(s) but is verified to have used a Prohibited Resource during a demand response event; or (b), a customer submits an invalid nameplate capacity value for the Prohibited Resource(s).
+D. Seller shall include additional and separate provisions in an additional and separate provision near the beginning of its agreements contracts with Customers explaining and implementing these restrictions, in its agreements with Customers, specifying that Customer compliance will be subject to verification, indicating that provision of inaccurate Prohibited Resource information shall be corrected within sixty days; and, that the listing all potential consequences for a single incidence of noncompliance with the provision will be removal from the program and ineligibility to enroll in any DR program subject to the prohibited resource requirement in D.16-09-056 for twelve calendar months from the removal date (for a single instance of non-compliance), consequences for two or more incidences of non-compliance shall be removal from the program and ineligibility to enroll in any affected DR program or three years from the removal date (for two or more instances of non-compliance). and, All Contracts with for all non-Residential Customers shall indicate that , that the non-compliance consequences shall apply if: (a) the customer attested to have no on-site Prohibited Resource or attested to the “no-use” provision of Prohibited Resource(s) but is verified to have used a Prohibited Resource to reduce load during a demand response event; or (b), a customer intentionally submits an invalid nameplate capacity value for the Prohibited Resource(s).

-E. Seller such documentation as may be reasonably necessary for Buyer to verify the accuracy of the attestations referenced in subsections B(1) and (2) above and Seller’s compliance with and enforcement of this Section 7.2(b)(v).
-For all non-Residential Customers, (a) Sellers will by December 31, 2017 provide Buyer with customer attestations, default adjustments and a completed summary spreadsheet (to be provided) for all returning customers; (b) Sellers will, on a monthly basis thereafter, provide Buyer with an updated version of the summary spreadsheet that includes complete information for all new non-residential customers; (c) Sellers will ensure that the spreadsheet indicates default adjustment values (DAVs) for all customers selecting this option and the resulting de-rated portfolio value, and that this information is reflected in their Market Notice to Buyer submittals; and, (d) Sellers will ensure that bids in the wholesale market reflect portfolio amounts prior to de-rating.
-Seller shall comply with any Prohibited Resource audit verification plan that is developed in accordance with D. 16-09-056 and approved by the CPUC.
-Following December 31, 2017, for all residential customers, Seller shall provide, on an annual basis, the language on the prohibition included in their respective residential customer contracts and agreements.
+E. Seller shall provide such documentation as may be reasonably necessary for Buyer to verify the accuracy of the attestations referenced in subsections B(1) – (3) and (2) above and Seller’s compliance with and enforcement of this Section 7.2(b)(v).
+For all non-Residential Customers, (a) Sellers will provide summary DAVs monthly (with Demonstrated Capacity information); and, by December 31, 2017 provide Buyer with customer attestations, default adjustments and a completed summary spreadsheet (to be provided) for all returning customers; (b) Sellers will, on a monthly basis thereafter, provide Buyer with an updated version of the summary spreadsheet that includes complete information for all new non-residential customers; (c) Sellers will ensure that the spreadsheet indicates default adjustment values (DAVs) for all customers selecting this option and the resulting de-rated portfolio value, and that this information is reflected in their Market Notice to Buyer submittals; and, (b) Sellers will ensure that bids in the wholesale market reflect portfolio amounts prior to de-rating.
+Seller shall comply with any Prohibited Resource audit verification plan that is developed in accordance with D. 16-09-056 and approved by the CPUC (the Plan).
+For Customer contracts executed with Seller prior to the CPUC’s adoption of the Plan, installation of additional interval metering will not be required for verification purposes.

+By Following December 31, 2017, and on an annual basis thereafter for all residential customers, Seller shall provide to Buyer , on an annual basis, the language on the prohibition included in their respective residential customer contracts or agreements.
+Seller will develop metrics, targets and record keeping systems to assess the effectiveness of its Customer outreach and notification efforts required under this Section 7.2(b) (v), and will provide such materials to the CPUC upon Buyer’s request.